Community indicator data and related information are available.

 Yes, you can copy and paste the image of a graph by right clicking and selecting 'Save Picture As...', or by dragging onto a document.[top]

 Yes, you can visit other sites with content similar to the information on this site by visiting our Resources page.[top]

 Each indicator (or other data) has a DESIRED direction in which the community wants the value to move.
 In most cases it is intuitively obvious what the desired direction is; for example, we want high school graduation rates to go up and we want violent crime rates to go down.
 In cases where it might not be obvious we explicitly state it.

 The SHORT-TERM trend is determined by comparing the most recent available data with the data from the previous year.
 It is considered to be in the desired direction if either the value or the rank has moved that way, or if the value has remained unchanged.
 (The rank refers to Montgomery County's rank whenever values for the other large counties in Ohio are available, with the values sorted so that the first ranking is the most desired.)

-The HISTORICAL trend is determined by the general direction in which Montgomery County's value has been moving over the years.[top]
+The HISTORICAL trend is determined by the general direction in which Montgomery County's value has been moving over the last ten years.[top]

 This site was developed by Randy Brown, Web Administrator for Public Health -- Dayton & Montgomery County (PH-D&MC) under a contract between the Montgomery County Office of Family and Children First and PH-D&MC.